c0pperdragon/OS816/README.md

 # OS816

-A small breadboard circuit to use the 65C816 processor together with 512KB of RAM, 512KB of Flash and a pretty simple but effective I/O circuitry.
+A small breadboard circuit to use the 65C816 processor running at 12MHz, together with 512KB of RAM, 512KB of Flash and a simple but effective I/O circuitry.

 I made a small boot loader program for this hardware sitting in the top 4KB of Flash to upload further code via a serial connection to avoid the need of swapping the Flash IC in and out of the board all the time.